gourmetjs/gourmet-ssr/docs/tutorial-4.md

 ## What we will add in this step

-In this step, we will add new APIs to our server for fetching news articles and managing bookmarks.
+In this step, we will add more APIs to our server for fetching news articles and managing bookmarks.

 ## Edited / added source files